 Federal Crimes

-Cases in Virginia and D.C. involving federal crimes are tried in federal court such as Eastern District of Virginia, Alexandria or The United States District Court in Washington D.C. because the crime involved federal law, occurred on federal land such as a military base, and involved federal agencies like DEA, FBI, DHS.
+Cases in Virginia and Washington, DC, involving federal crimes are tried in federal district court such as the Eastern District of Virginia, Alexandria (EDVA) or the United States District Court for the District of Washington (DDC) because the crime involved federal law, occurred on federal land such as a military base, or involved federal agencies like Drug Enforcement Agency (DEA), Federal Bureau of Investigation (FBI), and Department of Homeland Security (DHS).

 Do I need a Federal Criminal Attorney?